VIDA-NYU/reprozip/docs/developerguide.rst

 Continuous testing is provided by `GitHub Actions <https://github.com/VIDA-NYU/reprozip/actions>`__.
 Note that ReproZip still tries to support Python 2 as well as Python 3.
 Test coverage is not very high because there are a lot of operations that are difficult to cover on CI (for instance, Vagrant VMs cannot be used over there).

-If you have any questions or need help with the development of an unpacker or plugin, please use our development mailing-list at `dev@reprozip.org <https://vgc.poly.edu/mailman/listinfo/reprozip-users>`__.
+If you have any questions or need help with the development of an unpacker or plugin, please use our development mailing-list at `reprozip@.nyu.edu <https://groups.google.com/a/nyu.edu/g/reprozip>`__.

 Introduction to ReproZip
 ------------------------